 MINDFULNESS AND REFLECTIVE PRACTICE

 Welcome to this page on mindfulness and reflective practice.
-Glad you’ve landed here to find some tools to help you get through perhaps a situation that is really taking a toll on you.
+Glad you’ve landed here to find some tools to help you get through perhaps a situation that is really taking a toll on you, or to learn how to maintain focus and wellbeing.
 I hope you find the below helpful.

 Our workplaces, our lives and the larger global context are moving at much faster paces where minutes have become essentially nanoseconds.
 For French philosopher Michel Onfray, this context of our modern time is a result of virtual reality.
 He and other philosophers, before him, refer to various forms - war, political upheaval, and the faster pace we live in - as ‘Dead Time,’ while referring to the space of calm we might inhabit, being not just present, calm, aware, but purposeful, in the ‘eye of the storm’, as ‘Alive Time’.

 For Onfray, we need to create ‘counter-time’ systematically, deliberately and consciously - that is countering living in ‘Dead Time’ by expanding the space of ‘Alive Time.’
 This, he says, is an imperative.
 And this approach is the springboard from which I understand and work towards supporting your wellbeing and any concept of mindfulness.

 If we are to survive the daily challenges and navigate sustained stress to achieve the goals and changes we want to see, and not get sick, our wellbeing is priority.
 Throughout my work over the past few decades, I have seen enough activists lose a lot in their ambition to make the world a better place - their families, their health, joy.
 Most people in the workplace are barely surviving.
 Most of us are on the brink of burnout and, for some, there is no recovery after it.
 Yes, it is an imperative to create ‘Alive Time’ by learning the core tools and techniques to expand that time.